 - One day workshop which involves where you breathe once and sit once.
 You will be partnered with another participant.
 There is an opening and closing sharing circle

 - Weekend residential workshop from Friday evening to Sunday lunchtime.
 There is an opening and closing sharing circle.
 One day with two breathing sessions, 3 hours long.
 One session per person.
 You will be partnered up with another participant.

 - Double breathwork residential workshop from Thursday evening to Sunday lunchtime.
 Two days with two breathing sessions, 3 hours long.
 Two sessions per person, one on each day.
 You will be partnered up with another participant.
 There is an opening and closing sharing circle.

 Preparation and integration

-We offer regular zoom session about Holotropic Breathwork and Consciousness exploration with time for questions and answers.
+We offer regular zoom session about Holotropic States of consciousness and Consciousness exploration and breathwork with time for questions and answers.

 A phone chat which will be followed by you submitting a medical questionnaire.
 This work is not suitable for everyone.

 Before each workshop we ask that you attend a preparatory zoom introduction session.
 We share with you the different roles and responsibilities of breather, sitter and facilitator and it is a forum for questions and answers.
 You will meet the other participants and we have found that this helps to create a more open-hearted and less anxious entry to the workshop.
 We follow up the workshop one week later with another zoom gathering to help you to support your integration experience.